 Tell us about life in Bali… How do the coastline, conditions and people there inspire your creativity?

-Bali is the island of Gods.
+.
 It’s an interesting playground for any photographer; the culture in itself provides countless shots everyday.
 The surf is pretty damn consistent.
 Bali’s luminousity is magical and captures every moment in a unique way unmatched elsewhere.

 Seeing as you already live in a place that is most people’s dream surf trip… what would be your dream surf trip and who would be there?

 I love a good old fashioned road trip with my closest mates.
 Ideally in Africa, searching for uncharted territory.
 I stick to my roots, good mates, good waves, good times.
 If it ain’t broke don’t fix it.

 I’ve always been a big Wilbur Smith fan so I just finished his latest, this all-time African adventure tale.
 As for movies, you can’t beat Wolf of Wall Street.
 Guy’s a legend.